Skip to main content

 A career in nursing opens the door to opportunities in Adult Health, Pediatrics, Obstetrics, Psychiatry, and more.
 Key responsibilities include:

-Regardless of your nursing experience, King's College in Wilkes-Barre, Pa., offers three pathways to get a Bachelor of Science in Nursing and boost your career.
+The King's College Nursing Department in Wilkes-Barre, Pa., offers unique pathways to get a Bachelor of Science in Nursing:

 • Our 1+2+1 Dual Degrees in Nursing Program is the only one in the region that makes you eligible to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN) at the end of the third year.
 As a result, you can jump start your career by working part-time as an RN during your senior year while taking your remaining courses online.